 Another factor that can affect patient affordability and even patient access is whether independent community pharmacists (as distinct from national chain pharmacies) find it difficult to stock a product because of cost and if they are under-reimbursed for the product, which only compounds the financial stress.
-Independent pharmacists, as a group, are consistently under-reimbursed by vertically integrated PBM/insurer/retail pharmacy/specialty pharmacy corporations whose product reimbursement strategies are designed to limit profits of their 12 | Page Horvath Health Policy, Innovations in Healthcare Financing.
-March 2024.
-FINAL competitor retail chains.
+Independent pharmacists, as a group, are consistently under-reimbursed by vertically integrated PBM/insurer/retail pharmacy/specialty pharmacy corporations whose product reimbursement strategies are designed to limit profits of their competitor retail chains.
 If an independent pharmacy must lose money to dispense a high-cost product, they likely cannot stock it.
 There is a cascade effect which harms patients and sometimes entire communities.
 A board may want to see if the state independent pharmacy association can collect independent pharmacy data on product reimbursement, product cost, and patient access.